snoobi/SnoobiPeanut/README.md

 * Create post to category
 * Write reply to existing post
 * There will be no authentication
-** When creating a post, user just gives his/her name to proper field
+ * When creating a post, user just gives his/her name to proper field

+Application must be written in PHP 5.3.6 (or higher) and MySQL 5.1.53 (or higher)

 ## Rating